gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -h, --help                       Print this help

 Delete a cluster package.
 [clusterPackage] is required.
-This is the name or id of a cluster package.
+This is the id of a cluster package.
 ```

 #### library-cluster-packages update

 ```
-Usage: morpheus library-cluster-packages update [name] [options]
+Usage: morpheus library-cluster-packages update [id] [options]
     -n, --name VALUE                 Name for this cluster package --description VALUE          Description
     -c, --code VALUE                 Code